fennekin23/KindleHighlightViewer/README.md

 KindlHighlightViewer
 ====================

 Amazon kindle highlight viewer.
-Read snd share your highlights.
+Read and share your highlights.